openaustralia/morph/README.md

     ansible-playbook --user=root --inventory-file=provisioning/hosts provisioning/playbook.yml

-And only if you're creating a _new production instance_, the first time you'll want to provision a new machine on Digital Ocean with:

-    vagrant up production2

 ### Running tests

 If you're running guard (see above) the tests will also automatically run when you change a file.
 By default it's setup to use [Zeus](https://github.com/burke/zeus) which speeds things up considerably.
 You'll need to install this with